 Research has shown that the amount of sleep people get is directly related to their overall health and weight loss.
-Short periods of sleep (less than 7 hours per night) have been linked to an increase in obesity, high blood pressure, diabetes, coronary heart disease, stroke, frequent mental distress, and death.
-Today, many people do not get the proper amount of sleep, which for adults is 7 or more hours per night.
-While fat-free body mass is maintained more efficiently during times of decreased energy intake, this occurs only when people get the proper amount of rest.
-Getting an inadequate amount of sleep may negatively affect a person’s dietary efforts and reduce their metabolism.
+Short periods of sleep (less than seven hours per night) have been linked to increased obesity, high blood pressure, diabetes, coronary heart disease, stroke, frequent mental distress, and death.
+Today, many people do not get the proper amount of sleep, which for adults, is seven or more hours per night.
+While fat-free body mass is maintained more efficiently during decreased energy intake, this occurs only when people get the proper amount of rest.
+Getting inadequate sleep may negatively affect a person’s dietary efforts and reduce their metabolism.

 Benefits of Sleep